luontola/jumi/index.md

 Main Features
 -------------

+All the following features have been implemented and more are on the way.

 - **Runs Tests in Parallel** - Faster feedback by distributing the load over all your CPU cores.
 A testing framework that runs on Jumi can easily run even each test method in its own thread.